Loader

 [email protected]

-Michael Hitt is currently a University Distinguished Professor at Texas A&M University and holds the Joe B. Foster Chair in Business Leadership.
+Michael Hitt formerly held the C.W. & Dorothy Conn Chair in New Ventures and the Joseph B. Foster Chair in Business Leadership at Texas A&M University and now he is a University Distinguished Professor Emeritus at Texas A&M University.
 Michael received his Ph.D. from the University of Colorado.
-He has coauthored or co-edited 26 books and authored or coauthored many journal articles.
+He has coauthored or co-edited 28 books and authored or coauthored many journal articles.
 A recent article listed him as one of the ten most cited authors in management over a 25-year period.
 The Times Higher Education in 2010 listed him among the top scholars in economics, finance and management based on the number of highly cited articles he has authored.
 A recent article in the Academy of Management Perspectives lists him as one of the top two management scholars in terms of the combined impact of his work both inside (i.e., citations in scholarly journals) and outside of academia.
-He has served on the editorial review boards of multiple journals and is a former editor of the Academy of Management Journal and a former co-editor of the Strategic Entrepreneurship Journal.
-He is currently the editor-in-chief of Oxford Research Reviews-Business and Management which publishes scholarly monographs.
+In 2022 and 2023 Research.com ranked him as the #3 business and management scholar in the world and #2 in the U.S. He has served on the editorial review boards of multiple journals and is a former editor of the Academy of Management Journal and a former co-editor of the Strategic Entrepreneurship Journal and former editor-in-chief of Oxford Research Encyclopedia-Business and Management.
 He received the 1996 Award for Outstanding Academic Contributions to Competitiveness and the 1999 Award for Outstanding Intellectual Contributions to Competitiveness Research from the American Society for Competitiveness.
-He is a Fellow in the Academy of Management and in the Strategic Management Society, a Research Fellow in the Global Consortium of Entrepreneurship Centers and received an honorary doctorate from the Universidad Carlos III de Madrid.
+He is a Fellow in the Academy of Management, the Strategic Management Society, Academy of International Business.
+He has received an honorary doctorate from the Universidad Carlos III de Madrid and from Jonkoping University.
 He is a former President of both the Academy of Management and of the Strategic Management Society and a member of the Academy of Management Journals’ Hall of Fame.
 He received awards for the best article published in the Academy of Management Executive (1999), Academy of Management Journal (2000), the Journal of Management (2006), and the Family Business Review (2012).
-In 2001, he received the Irwin Outstanding Educator Award and the Distinguished Service Award from the Academy of Management.
+In 2001, he received the Irwin Outstanding Educator Award from the Business Policy and Strategy Division (AOM), the Distinguished Service Award from the Academy of Management and the Distinguished Educator Award from the Academy of Management.
+He also received the Entrepreneurship Mentor Award from the Academy of Management.
 In 2004, Dr. Hitt was awarded the Best Paper Prize by the Strategic Management Society.
 In 2006, he received the Falcone Distinguished Entrepreneurship Scholar Award from Syracuse University.

 Conn Chair in New Ventures Leadership